wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/roles/wazuh-agent.rst

       ssl_agent_ca: null
       ssl_auto_negotiate: 'no'

-Next, run the ansible playbook:
+To run the playbook for a specific environment, the command below is run:

 .. code-block:: console

     $ ansible-playbook wazuh-agent.yml -e@vars-production.yml

-The example above for a production environment will install a Wazuh agent in all hosts except ``wazuh-manager``, then it will register against them ``wazuh-manager`` with IP address ``10.1.1.12``.
+The example above for a production environment will install a Wazuh agent in all host groups except the ``wazuh-manager`` group.
+Then, it will register them against the ``wazuh-manager`` with IP address ``10.1.1.12``.

-Please review the :ref:`references <wazuh_ansible_reference_agent>` section to see all variables available for this role.
+Please review the :ref:`variables references <wazuh_ansible_reference_agent>` section to see all variables available for this role.